Yellow Jacket

 • Keep It Clean: Ensure garbage bins have tightly fitted lids and are regularly emptied.
 Yellow jackets are attracted to food scraps and sugar residues.

-• Reduce the Attraction: If possible, avoid over planting flowers close to the house and keep ripe fruit off the ground to minimize allure.
+• Reduce the Attraction: If possible, avoid overplanting flowers near the house, and keep ripe fruit off the ground to minimize their allure.

 • Stay Vigilant: Regularly check around your home for early signs of nest building, especially during the spring and summer when yellow jackets are most active.